-- Before the creation of the first Secured Message in the session for a given major secret and its derived encryption and IV keys, both the Responder and Requester shall start with a 64-bit sequence number with a value of zero.
+- 72 Before the creation of the first Secured Message in the session for a given major secret and its derived encryption and IV keys, both the Responder and Requester shall start with an eight byte sequence number with a value of zero.
+The sequence number shall be encoded as little endian in memory, so that the least-significant byte is located at address offset and the most-significant byte is located at address offset 7.
 For each record, both SPDM endpoints shall follow these steps as prescribed: - 1.
-Zero extend the sequence number to iv_length according to the selected AEAD cipher suite in ALGORITHMS messages. - The sequence number should be encoded as little endian. - 2.
-Perform a bitwise XOR of the zero-extended sequence number with the appropriate IV derived in the SPDM key schedule. - The output of this step is called the per-message nonce. - 3.
-Increment the sequence number by a value of one for the next Secured Message. - Because different secrets are used for different directions of data transmission, each endpoint would have to track two sequence numbers: one for the reception and the other for the transmission. - Lastly, when a KEY_UPDATE occurs, the sequence number shall reset to 0 before sending the first Secured Message using the new session keys.
+Retrieve the iv_length value according to the selected AEAD cipher suite in the ALGORITHMS message. - 2.
+Zero extend the sequence number by appending bytes with a value of 0 from address offset 8 to address offset iv_length 1. - $\,\circ\,\,$ The output of this step is called the zero-extended sequence number. - 3.
+Perform a bitwise XOR of the zero-extended sequence number with the appropriate IV derived in the SPDM key schedule. - The output of this step is called the per-message nonce. - 4.
+Increment the sequence number by a value of one for the next Secured Message. - 73 Because different secrets are used for different directions of data transmission, each endpoint would have to track two sequence numbers: one for the reception and the other for the transmission. - 74 Lastly, when a KEY_UPDATE occurs, the sequence number shall reset to 0 before sending the first Secured Message using the new session keys.

-74 4.2.3.1 Other per-message nonce requirements
+75 4.2.3.1 Other per-message nonce requirements